 Increased litter-moisture frequently raises from management problems, which subsequently affect animal stress, gut health and feed intake.

-While adjustments in housing and feeding strategies are relatively easy to handle, improving gut health - especially intestinal Integrity - requires special attention.
+While adjustments in housing and feeding strategies are relatively easy to handle, maintaining gut health - especially intestinal Integrity - requires special attention.

-High intestinal integrity is one of the key factors to decrease litter moisture and thereby to prevent the occurrence of footpad lesions.
+High intestinal integrity is one of the key factors to decrease litter moisture and thereby to maintain normal health of the poultry feet.
 Intestinal integrity can also be influenced by feeding.

-In this context, the intestinal integrity of the intestinal epithelium decreases, resulting in osmotic diarrhea and thus increased water excretion with the feces.
+In this context, the intestinal integrity of the intestinal epithelium decreases, which can result in osmotic diarrhea and thus increased water excretion with the feces.

 Depending on their chemical structure, essential oils can improve antioxidant capacity in two ways: